wintvelt/sst-test/README.md

 - has exclusive access to some database (AWS DynamoDB)
 - may publish a public npm package with a client SDK, that other microservices can install to access the microservice
     - for exposing access to other services, using the client is mandatory.
 Because the client is a dependency, the published dependency tree will always reflect consumers/users of the service
-- includes a github action workflow, that runs tests and deploys (only if on branch master or dev)
+- includes a github action workflow, that runs tests and deploys (only if on branch main or dev)
 - the workflow also calls a public API, to publish all dependencies

 This template contains all the basics, for posting (and retrieving) microservice dependencies.
 Inner workings described [in another readme doc](assets/DepenencyPubReadMe.md).